 Washington Mystics vs. Chicago Sky: Betting Trends, Record ATS, Home/Road Splits

-The Chicago Sky (5-6) and Ariel Atkins' Washington Mystics (6-4) square off at St. Elizabeths East Entertainment and Sports Arena on Sunday, June 18, starting at 3:00 PM ET.
+The Chicago Sky (5-7) square off against Ariel Atkins and the Washington Mystics (7-4) at Wintrust Arena in Chicago, Illinois on Thursday, June 22 at 8:00 PM ET.

-Washington, led by Elena Delle Donne with 16 points and five steals, picked up an 88-69 win against Phoenix in their last outing.
-Brittney Sykes added 16 points and five steals.
-Led by Marina Mabrey with 36 points and six rebounds last time out, Chicago lost 92-90 versus Indiana.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!